CognisysGroup/FridaMe/README.md

 https://github.com/CognisysGroup/FridaMe/assets/25560539/d309c6b5-8be0-4808-8c47-d94797bc3bf9

-We have published a blog where we used this app as demo to bypass certain restrictions using Frida. https://labs.cognisys.group/posts/Writing-your-first-Frida-script-for-Android/
+We have published a blog where we used this app as a demo to bypass certain restrictions using Frida. https://labs.cognisys.group/posts/Writing-your-first-Frida-script-for-Android/

 ## License / Terms of Use